Resources / Pay Your Way

 a hand-held magnifying glass with the word FAFSA written on the glass

-The 2025-2026 FAFSA, the federal financial aid form students must complete to be considered for federal grants, scholarships, loans and work-study, has been undergoing beta testing with selected high schools, community-based organizations and colleges since October 1, 2024.
-The testing period was implemented to avoid the delays and technical issues that plagued the form in 2023 and held up the financial aid process for students, families and colleges.
+The FAFSA, which is the federal financial aid form students must complete to be considered for federal grants, scholarships, loans and work-study, has been undergoing beta testing with selected high schools, community-based organizations and colleges since October 1, 2024.
+The form underwent this testing to identify and correct issues that plagued the form in 2023 and delayed the financial aid process for students, families and colleges.
+On November 21, 2024, beta testing ended and the U.S. Department of Education (DOE) released the form to the public, 10 days ahead of schedule.

-While the beta testing has not detected any “critical” issues during the beta test, many bugs have been uncovered and fixed.
-The DOE has documented these and other issues on the FAFSA Beta Central website.
-The beta tests have included students and contributors from a wide range of family statuses and situations, including students who have a parent or contributor without a social security number, students who don’t live with or are not in contact with one or both parents, students who are married or serving in the military, and homeless students.
+To identify the widest range of potential problems, the beta tests included students and contributors from a wide range of family statuses and situations, including students who have a parent or contributor without a social security number, students who are not in contact with one or both parents, students who are married or serving in the military, and homeless students.

-• Pull together the documents you may need to fill out the FAFSA.
+• Pull together the documents you may need.
 These documents include your and your parents tax returns, Social Security numbers, and current bank account balances.

 • Identify your contributors.
-The FAFSA application asks for financial information about you as well as financial information about family members.
+The FAFSA application asks for financial information about you as well as financial information about parents, guardians, step-parents, spouses and others.
 These people are referred to as “contributors” on your FAFSA form.
-If you’re a dependent student, use the Who’s My FAFSA Parent tool to identify which parent(s) will be required to provide financial information on your FAFSA form.
+If you’re a dependent student, use the Who’s My FAFSA Parent tool to identify which family members or other individuals will be required to provide financial information.
+Each contributor will need to create their own StudentAid.gov account.

 • Review college and state FAFSA deadlines.
 The federal deadline to file the 2025-2026 FAFSA is June 30, 2026, but colleges and state financial aid programs often have earlier deadlines and hand out financial aid on a first come, first served basis.
-Also note that to accommodate this year’s altered schedule, some individual colleges may shift their financial aid deadlines.
+Also, some individual colleges may shift their financial aid deadlines to accommodate this year’s altered schedule.

 How can I stay in the loop about this year’s FAFSA?